 The story of Octavia Hill in pictures

-These insightful illustrations were specially drawn by Quentin Blake for the new collection by think-tank Demos, The Enduring Relevance of Octavia Hill, edited by Samuel Jones, about our founder Octavia Hill.
+Quentin Blake has drawn insightful illustrations for a new collection by think-tank Demos, The Enduring Relevance of Octavia Hill, edited by Samuel Jones, about our founder Octavia Hill.

-The following quotations from the collection, along with Quentin Blake's illustrations, pictured above, help to capture the story of Octavia Hill.
+The following quotations from the collection, along with Quentin Blake's illustrations, help to capture the story of Octavia Hill.

 Octavia Hill writing a letter

 'We too readily sit down, under imperfect or bad conditions instead of setting ourselves to think over what may or may not be done to alter them.'